 Aesthetically, the row of three mature Bhutan Cypress (Cupressus torulosa) at 1489 Burke Road and the Camphor Laurel (Cinnamomum camphora) at 61 Munro Street are significant as mature examples of trees popularly planted in interwar gardens, the former as a hedge, and as good specimens of a maturity that suggests they were an early or original garden planting contemporary with the house.
 (Criterion D)

-For a full list of the individual gradings within the precinct, please refer to the attached PDF citation, or the child records.
+For a full list of individual place gradings within the precinct, please refer to the attached PDF citation, or individual child records attached to this parent record.